Userwithaname/fin/README.md

 Fin relies on TOML files (located in `~/.config/fin/installers/`) to specify how each font should be installed.
-You can find a few examples in the `installers/` directory in this repository.
+You can find a few examples in the `installers/` directory of this repository.

 Using the installers, Fin will attempt to locate and download the font archive, and install the font on your system.